 Guess how much physical, tactile, work has been created?

 Okay, that sounds harsh, a few…but on a new ‘amazing’ idea!

 Our ability to make things happen and to move forward even when we know the end result will not be perfect is a tricky one.

-Having too many options can lead to creative blocks, and these can easily stop you getting going.
+Having too many options can lead to creative blocks, and these can easily stop you from getting going.

 Hick’s Law, introduced by British psychologist William Hick in 1951 describes how long it takes our brains to come to a decision.
 Essentially it says that every time the number of choices doubles, the time taken to make a decision increases by a fixed amount.

 That’s why I’ve designed this free landscape painting course to use simple colours that can be used on paintings again and again, from still life’s to portraits.